anabeloff/RNAseqFun/README.md

 Also, package includes several general usage functions to work with standard data formats.
 For example, manual includes instrustions to assign annotation from BLAST to a specific gene IDs from GFF file.
 Resulting annotation table then can be provided as an option to `clusterGenes` function.

-For more information see notebooks.
+For more information see [Detailed manual](https://github.com/anabeloff/RNAseqFungi/blob/master/RNAseqFungi_manual.md).